cryptotaxcalculator/react-sdk/docs/GettingStarted.md

 #### Managing Sessions

 The default behaviour is to preserve a session.
-If you wish to force the start of a new session you can do so sing the `initialAuthState` property.
+If you wish to force the start of a new session you can do so using the `initialAuthState` property.

 ```
 const [shouldCreateNewSession, setShouldCreateNewSession] = useState(true); // Replace with your own logic